wisdal/diagnose-and-explain/README.md

 (most reports are associated with 2 or more images representing frontal and lateral views).

 ## Model architecture
 Our model uses a CNN-LSTM to generate words.
-Features extracted from a CNN are encoded and used by an hierarchical RNN to generate paragraphs (findings) sentence by sentence.
-We use an attention mechanism to extract visual and semantic features at many levels of the word and sentence generation to guide the word decoder.
+Features extracted from a CNN model are encoded and used by an hierarchical RNN to generate paragraphs (findings) sentence by sentence.
+We use an attention mechanism at many levels of the decoding stage, to extract visual and semantic features.
+These are used to guide the word decoder.

 More details on our model architecture and proposed approach will be present in the soon-to-be-released preprint of our paper.